raffertyuy/Handwriting-to-Markdown-Workflow/README.md

      - `ONEDRIVE_CLIENT_ID` - Your Application (client) ID
      - `ONEDRIVE_CLIENT_SECRET` - Your client secret value
      - `ONEDRIVE_REFRESH_TOKEN` - The refresh token from step 5
-     - `GITHUB_PAT` - Your GitHub Personal Access Token with 'copilot' scope
+     - `GH_PAT` - Your GitHub Personal Access Token with 'copilot' scope

 8. **Test the Workflow**
    - Go to **Actions** tab → **Process Handwritten Notes** → **Run workflow**

-The workflow runs automatically every hour from 8am to 11pm.
+The workflow runs automatically every 15 minutes, 24/7.
 You can also trigger it manually from the Actions tab.

 ## How It Works